 That $1 million Uber insurance policy still may not cover you in certain circumstances.
-Indeed, many victims of Uber accidents here in San Francisco need professional legal help to get the compensation they rightly deserve.
+Indeed, many victims of Uber accidents and Lyft injuries here in San Francisco need professional legal help to get the compensation they rightly deserve.

-With an experienced Uber accident attorney on your side:
+With an experienced rideshare attorney on your side:

 When you have a highly specialized team of San Francisco personal injury attorneys – like the Sally Morin Personal Injury Lawyers team - on your side, recovering from an Uber accident doesn’t have to be a nightmare.

-Sally and her team make accident recovery hassle-free, while maximizing your settlement amount.
+Sally and her team make accident recovery hassle-free, while maximizing your Lyft accident or Uber injury settlement amount.